Petras555/iGamingApp/README.md

 ### Deployment
 Write the deployment instruction here.

-## Community

-If it's open-source, talk about the community here, ask social media links and other links.

 ### Contribution

  Your contributions are always welcome and appreciated.
 Following are the things you can do to contribute to this project.